ERGO-Code/HiGHS/README.md

 ---------------------------------------------

 There are HiGHS interfaces for C, C#, FORTRAN, and Python in HiGHS/src/interfaces, with example driver files in HiGHS/examples.
-Documentation is availble via https://www.highs.dev/, and we are happy to give a reasonable level of support via email sent to highsopt@gmail.com.
+We are happy to give a reasonable level of support via email sent to highsopt@gmail.com.

 Parallel code
 -------------